Key steps to develop a local housing strategy

 Establishing a lead team/entity

-Each team member should have sufficient time built into their schedule to be able to work intensely on a strategy that is likely to take a minimum of 6-12 months.
-The planning process may take several months of regular engagement as buy-in to the plan is essential to its successful implementation and achievement of goals.
-It may be helpful to designate a leader to manage the work of the lead team/entity to facilitate decision making, provide structure, and manage the overall housing strategy process.
+Each team member should have sufficient time built into their schedule to work intensely on a strategy likely to take a minimum of 6-12 months.
+The planning process may take several months of regular engagement as buy-in to the plan is essential to successfully achieving goals.
+It may be helpful to designate a leader to manage the work of the lead team/entity to facilitate decision-making, provide structure, and manage the overall housing strategy process.
 This person could also have responsibility for managing the relationship with outside consultants being used to plug gaps in internal capacity.
-(See Working with a Consultant to Develop a Local Housing Strategy).

 The lead entity staff will need special skills to achieve the necessary level of collaboration and partnership across the municipal departments and with stakeholders to develop and implement the strategy.
 It is crucial that senior staff or leadership from each municipal department involved in developing the strategy actively participate in discussions and contribute their ideas to the plan.
-Staff will need skills in meeting facilitation, communication, workshop design, community engagement, project management, and team building.
+Staff will need meeting facilitation, communication, workshop design, community engagement, project management, and team-building skills.

 In addition to setting aside staff time, localities will need to budget for supplies and expenses.
 These may include collaboration software, meeting facilitation materials, printing costs, and local travel.

-One of the first steps in developing a local housing strategy is learning from prior planning efforts.
-Localities can use the experience with existing or prior plans to provide insight into local needs, understand the range of housing goals and actions completed or in progress, and evaluate what has worked and what has not.
+Learning from prior planning efforts is one of the first steps in developing a local housing strategy.
+Localities can use the experience with existing or previous plans to provide insight into local needs, understand the range of housing goals and actions completed or in progress, and evaluate what has worked and what has not.

-When reviewing existing or prior plans, localities may want to look for areas where there may be gaps in information that require additional research or areas where there are unmet needs that have not been addressed.
+When reviewing existing or prior plans, localities may want to look for areas where there may be gaps in information that require additional research or areas where unmet needs still need to be addressed.
 It may also be helpful to review prior planning efforts around economic development and transportation to find opportunities for the housing strategy to connect with other related community development initiatives.
 Localities should consider emerging issues that a previous plan had not encountered.
-One useful exercise is to review existing housing strategies, create a matrix of completed, in progress, and planned programs, and map the actions that are underway to identify efforts in progress.
+One useful exercise is to review existing housing strategies, create a matrix of completed, in progress, and planned programs, and map the underway actions to identify efforts in progress.

-Finally, when developing a local housing strategy, it is important to design strategies that build on goals that have already achieved buy-in from other agencies and leverage actions that are already underway, as well as to create new goals and identify new actions to fill in any gaps.
+Finally, when developing a local housing strategy, it is important to design strategies that build on goals that have already achieved buy-in from other agencies and leverage already underway actions, as well as to create new goals and identify new actions to fill in any gaps.

-- Analyze the jurisdiction’s housing needs that illustrate the problems the jurisdiction is seeking to solve.
-(To facilitate this analysis, Local Housing Solutions provides both a housing needs assessment tool and guidance on how to use local data sources to complement nationally-available data.)
+1. Analyze the jurisdiction’s housing needs that illustrate the problems it is seeking to solve.
+(To facilitate this analysis, Local Housing Solutions provides both a housing needs assessment tool and guidance on how to use local data sources to complement nationally available data.)

-- Establish a list of numerical goals and associated milestones to use to track and monitor progress and to uncover shortfalls.
+6. Establish metrics for success, such as a list of numerical goals and associated milestones to track and monitor progress and uncover shortfalls.

 Many cities, towns, and regions have found it helpful to undertake a full-fledged comprehensive housing strategy in one major effort.
 Others prefer to use an iterative approach, which enables a phasing in of a full array of programs and policies, keeping the immediate tasks at hand manageable for the locality and building on them as time goes on.
 For example, localities may design an iterative approach that addresses one or two pressing housing issues and focuses collaboration and alignment of actions around those targeted issues.
 The locality then can begin to develop additional policies to address additional housing issues, expanding its overall strategy as capacity allows.